EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Taco bell for lunch, then a drive back home and followed up by ramen for dinner.

+### Day 563

+Eggs for breakfast, though it was a little late so it somewhat counted as lunch as well.
+Then we had pizza for dinner which was nice and then rang in the new year.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/